 Common Cold & Flu Brew

-This chilly weather has brought on some really serious colds and influenza as well as other infections such as bronchitis and coughs.
-This decoction is beneficial if taken at the very beginning of a cold or flu attack.
+Changeable weather may bring on some really serious colds and influenza as well as other infections such as bronchitis and pneumonia.
+This decoction may be beneficial if taken at the very beginning of a cold or flu attack.
 This decoction is not suitable for the weak, elderly or very young children.
 While taking this, it is very important to increase fluids and rest.
 Keep reading for information on the Wuhan Coronavirus.

 6 spring onions, white parts, coarsely chopped